Kinsey (TV series)

-Kinsey was a television programme lasting two series, made in 1990/91 and broadcast on BBC 1 in 1991 and 1992.
+Kinsey is a television programme lasting two series, made in 1990/91 and broadcast on BBC 1 from 2 April 1991 to 8 December 1992.
 It starred Serena Gordon as Tricia Mabbott, Marian McLoughlin as Judy Kinsey and Leigh Lawson as Neil Kinsey.
 The programme was produced at the BBC Pebble Mill Studios.

 Premise

 A Midlands lawyer Neil Kinsey, known for being a maverick, takes on a new partner, Tricia Mabbott, who has recently left a larger firm.
 Kinsey brings an unconventional approach to dealing with his clients' cases, but has to contend with his estranged wife Judy, his rivals, and the potential of romance with Tricia.

 All twelve episodes were written by Peter Gibbs.